mchobbylong/COMP1013/GP/README.md

 Here is the document of **"COMP1013 Structured Programming Group Project"**, which is translated from the Word (.docx) file.

+Suggested command for compiling the project (using g++ included in TDM-GCC on Windows):

+g++ -o Main Main.cpp FileIO.cpp Transaction.cpp

 ---

 ## User Manual